ubuntu-mate/ubuntu-mate.org/README.md

     sudo apt install python3-yaml transmission-cli

-This website has a few programmatically generated files, so be sure to run:
+This website has a few programmatically generated files, so be sure to use the supplied
+script:

     ./scripts/build.sh